-Raw data from the USDA NASS is plotted in figure 7.
-The scaling described in equation A1 produces figure 4 earlier in the paper.
+Raw data from the USDA NASS is plotted in figure A1.
+The scaling described in equation A.1 produces figure 4 earlier in the paper.

-FIG. 7.
+Figure A1.
 Average USDA per acre yields for a number of commodity crops over time.
-This "raw" data (in custom harvest units) was scaled to produce the data in figure 4 earlier in the paper.
+This "raw" data (in bespoke harvest units) was scaled to produce the data in figure 4 earlier in the paper.

-Appendix B: Estimating land area devoted to chinampas with ImageJ
+Appendix B. Estimating land area devoted to chinampas with ImageJ

-Image J is a free software program developed by the National Institutes of Health for photo analysis.
-[30] I used the program to measure a calibration scale in a map and I also used the program to measure the area of two polygons that I drew on the map.
-The length and both areas are shown in figure 8.
+ImageJ is a free software program developed by the National Institutes of Health for photo analysis, [30].
+I used the program to measure a calibration scale in a map and I also used the program to measure the area of two polygons that I drew on the map.
+The length and both areas are shown in figure B1.

-Specifically, to find the area of the two large chinampas areas near Tenochtitlan, I took a screenshot from the 1964 paper, [24] and saved it in jpg format.
-Then, I opened the image in the Windows-Java edition of ImageJ.[30]
+Specifically, to find the area of the two large chinampas areas near Tenochtitlan, I took a screenshot from the 1964 paper, [24], and saved it in jpg format.
+Then, I opened the image in the Windows-Java edition of ImageJ [30].
 The length of the 10 mile distance scale was 213 pixels.
-The long chinampas area at the south end of the lake was measured with a Polygon selection via the Measure tool to have an area of 9940 $pixel^2 \approx 21.9miles^2$.
-The smaller region near Chalco had an area of about 1439 $pixel^2 \approx 3.2miles^2$.
-While there were certainly other regions devoted to chimanpas agriculture, the portion visible near the Aztec capital seems to be about $25.1miles^2$ or 16,000acres.
+The long chinampas area at the south end of the lake was measured with a Polygon selection via the Mesure tool to have an area of 9940 $pixel^2 \approx 21.9 miles^2$.
+The smaller region near Chalco had an area of about 1439 $pixel^2 \approx 3.2 miles^2$.
+While there were certainly other regions devoted to chimanpas agriculture, the portion visible near the Aztec capital seems to be about 25.1 $miles^2$ or 16,000 qeres.

-FIG. 8.
+Figure B1.
 Three screen captures showing chinampa areas and the calibration stick used to convert pixel-squared area into $miles^2$.
-The image being analyzed is available online.
-[24]
+The image being analyzed is available in [24].